Bombing of Rome in World War II: Bombing of 1 March 1944

 There is less debate about the identity of the British plane that dropped bombs on the edge of Vatican City on 1 March 1944 as this was explicitly acknowledged, at least in private, by the British Air Ministry as an accidental bombing when one of its aircraft on a bombing raid over Rome dropped six bombs too close to the Vatican wall.
-It caused human casualties, killing a workman who was in the open and injuring a Dutch Augustinian in the College of Saint Monica.
+The bombing, which affected only the outer margin of the city, was on 1 March 1944 and killed one person and injured another.
+A workman who was in the open was killed and a Dutch Augustinian in the College of Saint Monica was injured.
 The low-yield bombs also caused damage to the Palace of the Holy Office, to the Oratory of Saint Peter, and to the Pontifical Urbanian College on the nearby Janiculum Hill.
 Claims persist, nevertheless, that this was an Italian plane which was seen to strike an obstacle, perhaps a tree on the Janiculum, after which it jettisoned its bombs, but crashed after hitting a house on Via del Gelsomino with its wing killing an elderly woman who lived inside.
 The Italian authorities quickly removed the wreckage and the dead pilot.

 Monsignor Giulio Barbetta, who recounts his experience of this bombing, says that, while almost all the windows of the Holy Office building were shattered, the glass covering an image of Our Lady between it and the entrance to the Oratory of Saint Peter remained intact and the oratory itself suffered no more than the effects of shrapnel against its wall.
 This led to the placing of sculptures of two shield-bearing angels to right and left of the image above an inscription that states: AB ANGELIS DEFENSA KAL.
 MART.
 A.D.
 MCMXLIV (Protected by angels, 1 March 1944 AD).